Ekaterina Ivanchikova: Career

-Katya's first performance on stage was in 1992 at the regional competition among kindergarteners, while the jury awarded her first place.
-In school, she was engaged in various kinds of art, including painting, dance, music, piano, and of course, singing.
-Throughout her adolescence, Ivanchikova was busy writing songs and developing ideas for creating a music group.
-In 2005 she moved to Minsk for education on linguistics and journalism in BSPU.
+Katya's first performance on stage was in 1992 at a regional competition among kindergarteners, where she was awarded first place by the jury.
+In school, she was engaged in various kinds of art, including painting, dance, music, piano, and singing.
+Throughout her adolescence, Ivanchikova wrote songs and developed ideas a music group.
+In 2005 she moved to Minsk to study linguistics and journalism at BSPU.

 IOWA

 IOWA was formed in 2009 in Mahilyow.
 In 2010, after a series of concerts in St. Petersburg, the group decided to move to St. Petersburg, where the band members live today.